ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 A new layout has been added to the collection for the Ubuntu 18.04 release Ubuntu MATE 18.04.
-It is called **Familiar** and is based on the Traditional layout with the menu-bar (Applications, Places, System) replaced by Brisk Menu. **Familiar is now the the default layout**, Traditional will continue to be shipped, unchanged, and will be available via MATE Tweak for those who prefer it.
+It is called **Familiar** and is based on the Traditional layout with the menu-bar (Applications, Places, System) replaced by Brisk Menu. **Familiar is now the the default layout**.
+Traditional will continue to be shipped, unchanged, and will be available via MATE Tweak for those who prefer it.